SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/README.md

 The validation task is therefore focused on contextual correctness rather than span detection.

 ##
-## 9.2 Why Validation Is Separate from Extraction
+## 9.2 Why Validation Is Separate From Extraction

 The pipeline deliberately separates extraction from validation: